ethhub-io/ethhub/using-ethereum/running-an-ethereum-node/README.md

 Synchronizes a full node starting at genesis verifying all blocks and executing all transactions.
 This mode is a bit slower than the warp sync mode but comes with increased security.

-This to be considered a full Ethereum node because:
+Both geth full and parity no-warp are to be considered a full Ethereum node because:

 * It runs a full blockchain synchronization starting at genesis.
 * It replays all transactions and executes all contracts.